Accept your offer

 - research student

-- fully sponsored to study in Australia (by your Government, University or other authorised body)
+- fully sponsored to study in Australia (by your Government, University or other authorised bodies)

 - current La Trobe University student graduating/articulating from another program